reelevant-tech/cache-cache/README.md

 ## Typescript typing

 Since the data stored inside the cache isn't typed, by default you will only get raw object as type when fetching from cache.
-We implement our API to accept a generic argument that is the type of what is stored inside the cache:
+We implement our API to accept a generic argument that is the type of the memoized function:

 ```ts
 import { Memoize } from '@rlvt/cache-cache'